Information Technology provides you with computer services and is eager to answer your technology questions.

 Accessing Your ExamSoft Password

-At the beginning academic year, you will receive an e-mail from the Law School IT Director, Jackson Snellings, or from the IT Services Support Manager, Shazam Mohammed, containing your exam software username and password.
+At the beginning academic year, you will receive an e-mail from the Law School IT Director, Jackson Snellings, containing your exam software username and password.
 You will need this to download, install, and register your software.
 You will also need it to download your exam files as soon as they are available.

 Downloading and Installing Examsoft Examplify